Emergency Fund: Why You Need One and How to Build It

 How much are you supposed to have in an emergency fund?

-There can be no definite answer to this question.
-Since, the size of one’s emergency fund depends on various factors such as income, number of dependents, lifestyle, existing debt, etc. Although, the general rule of thumb is to set aside anywhere between 3-6 months’ worth of essential expenditure.
+The size of one’s emergency fund depends on various factors such as income, number of dependents, lifestyle, existing debt, etc. Although, the general rule of thumb is to set aside anywhere between 3-6 months’ worth of essential expenditure.
+Essential expenditure” refers to the expenses needed for day-to-day functioning.

-What is best for an emergency fund?
+What is the best for an emergency fund?

 The best thing to do with an emergency fund is to deposit it in a savings account.
-It is because a savings bank account guarantees the liquidity of the funds.
+This is because a savings bank account guarantees the liquidity of the funds.
 Liquidity is of high importance for an emergency fund.
+One can look for a savings account offering a reasonable interest rate.
+Moreover, there should be no minimum balance requirements or hefty maintenance charges.

 Where should I allocate my emergency fund?

-Allocating a total monthly fund into a designated bank account helps to consistently grow and achieve the substantial savings you want.
+Allocating a total monthly fund into a designated bank account helps you to consistently grow and achieve the substantial savings you want.
 Preferably, you’d put your emergency fund into a high-yield savings account with high interest rates or you should use a savings account with a high interest and easy to cash that you’d need in an emergency.

-What is emergency fund?
+What is an emergency fund?

 An emergency fund is money that you keep on the side for a bad period.
 If you lose your job, your income stops and other misses happen but your expenses would not stop, the emergency fund comes in handy at that time.